Frequently Asked Questions

 - Tier 1: Individuals treated for women’s health issues by Dr. Tyndall will receive compensation of $2,500.
 This tier does not require any additional information about the patient’s experience.

-- Tier 2: Allows patients of Dr. Tyndall the option to seek additional compensation of $7,500 to $20,000 by submitting a written claim form detailing their experience of Dr. Tyndall’s conduct, the personal impact on the patient, and any injury they wish to be considered.
+- Tier 2: Allows patients of Dr. Tyndall the option to seek additional compensation of $7,500 to $20,000 by submitting a written claim form for evaluation by a court-approved, independent third-party known as a Special Master detailing their experience of Dr. Tyndall’s conduct, the personal impact on the patient, and any injury they wish to be considered.

-- Tier 3: Allows patients of Dr. Tyndall the option to seek additional compensation of $7,500 to $250,000 by submitting a written claim form documenting their experience of Dr. Tyndall’s conduct, personal impact, and any injury they wish to be considered.
-In addition, these claimants will also be required to provide information during a respectful, private interview by a licensed psychologist.
+- Tier 3: Allows patients of Dr. Tyndall the option to seek additional compensation of $7,500 to $250,000 by submitting a written claim form for evaluation by a court-approved, independent third-party known as a Special Master detailing their experience of Dr. Tyndall’s conduct, the personal impact, and any injury they wish to be considered.
+In addition, these claimants will also be required to provide information during a respectful, private interview by a member of the Special Master’s team.

 Are counseling services available as part of the settlement agreement?

-The university continues to offer free counseling and support services to the patients to whom Dr. Tyndall provided women’s health services at the student health center without the direction of the court.
+The university continues to offer free counseling and support services to the current students to whom Dr. Tyndall provided women’s health services at the student health center without the direction of the court.
 Those services will remain available.
-We encourage any current or former students who wish to receive support to visit this website (https://website.praesidiuminc.com/wp/usc/) to arrange for services.
-USC is offering impacted former patients the option of free counseling with a provider of their choosing, which can be accessed through a third party and without further contact with the University at 888-961-9273 or by emailing at email@example.com.
+USC is also offering the option of free counseling with a provider of their choice for all former patients of Dr. Tyndall.
+These services can be accessed through a third party without further contract with the University, we encourage any current or former patients who wish to receive support to visit https://website.praesidiuminc.com/wp/usc/ or call 888-961-9273 to arrange for services.

 How much of the settlement will be used to pay for lawyer’s fees?